Signs and symptoms of bone cancer

 Bone cancer may not cause any signs or symptoms in its early stages.
 Signs and symptoms often appear as the tumour grows and causes changes in the body such as pain or a lump.
 Other health conditions can cause the same symptoms as bone cancer.

-The most common symptom of bone cancer is pain in a bone or joint that doesn’t go away and may be made worse by exercising.
-The pain may be worse at night.
+The most common symptom of bone cancer is pain in a bone or joint that doesn’t go away.
+Movement or activity may make the pain worse.
+The pain is often worse at night.

 Other signs and symptoms of bone cancer include: